JHU-PL-Lab/www-fpse/lecture/variants.md

   - Unlike with functions, no need for `rec`

  - Homebrew lists as a warm-up - the built-in `list` type is in fact not needed
-   - Note you will never need to do this, just use the built-in ones!
+   - Note you will never need to do this, use the built-in ones!
 This example is just for understanding.

 ```ocaml
 type 'a homebrew_list = Mt | Cons of 'a * 'a homebrew_list;;